Luthaf/Jumos.jl/doc/simulations/steps.rst

 If the time integration does not force the value of external parameters, like temperature or pressure or volume, this step can enforce them.
-Here will act the berendsen thermostat, the velocity rescaling, the particle wrapping to the box.
+Here will act the berendsen thermostat, the velocity rescaling, the particle wrapping to the cell.

 Check
 ^^^^^

 During the run, one can check for simulation consistency.
-For example, the number of particle in the box may have be constant, the global momentum have to be zero, and so on.
+For example, the number of particle in the cell may have be constant, the global momentum have to be zero, and so on.

 Compute